zengzhen/SEC/README.md

    eg.

         >> ./Convert_PCD_video_RGBDs --cloud ~/Documents/zhen_data/qualManipulation/demo10/pcd/cld%05d.pcd --depth ~/Documents/zhen_data/qualManipulation/demo10/depth/depth%05d.png --image ~/Documents/zhen_data/qualManipulation/demo10/rgb/image%05d.png

+3. Load maingraph file and translate it into SEC, and compute derivatives of SEC and compresssed SEC,

+        >> ./testEventChain DEMO_NAME
+   eg.

+        >> ./testEventChain push/demo1

+   the original, derivative and compressed SEC are displayed.

+4. Measure the similarity between two given SECs (load from maingrph file),

+        >> ./testSimilarityMeasure DEMO_NAME_1 DEMO_NAME_2
+   eg.

+        >> ./testSimilarityMeasure push/demo1 push/demo2

+   the intermediate and final similarity measure ar displayed.

+5. Load all manipulation classes maingraph file, and calculate the similarity matrix

+        >> ./actionClustering DATASET_PATH
+   eg.

+        >> ./actionClustering /home/user/Documents/dataset

+   where the `dataset` is the folder that contains folders of `push`, `pick_up`, `stack`, `stack_unstack`.
+   The simlarity matrix is displayed.

+6. Learn a SEC model for a manipulation class

+        >> ./actionClassification DATASET_PATH CLASS_NAME (opt)threshold(60)
+   eg.

+        >> ./actionClassification /home/user/Documents/dataset push

+   where the CLASS_NAME could be one of `push`, `pick_up`, `stack`, `stack_unstack`.
+   The threshold corresponds to the threshold above which one consider the two SECs as the same manipulation class.
+   The intermediate results and final learned SEC model is displayed.

 #Parameters
  * util.cpp/linking parameters: <br />
 `search radius around the center`: 0.05 <br />